Range Rules and Safety Polices

 • All shooters are required to have adequate skill to place all their shots into the impact area at any position they are shooting on.

-• New shooters and those with mis-adjusted sights should be on the target within a reasonable number of shots (less than 10).
+• New shooters and those with miss-adjusted sights should be on the target within a reasonable number of shots (less than 10).

 • If you or your guest do not possess the skill to hit the impact area-move to a shooting position where you can confine your fire to the designated impact area.